Skip to content

 axt board install 6

-This completes the installation of the ATX board.
-You can log in to the Comet, navigate to Accessories to set the ATX power.
+Now you can log in to the Comet, navigate to Accessories to set the ATX power.